 Buckwheat: Any season.
 Available from health shops or groceries.

-Fenugreek: Autumn and spring (see List of Common Herbs on page 279).
+Fenugreek: Autumn and spring.
 Enjoy spicy leaves while young, then dig in.

 Lupin: Before flowering starts, cover plants entirely with a layer of newspaper and 2 inches of soil or compost.